Securiti leads GigaOm's DSPM Vendor Evaluation with top ratings across technical capabilities & business value.

 Listen to the content

-Senate Bill 754 was signed into law by Virginia Governor Glenn Youngkin on March 24, 2025, and will take effect on July 1, 2025.
+Senate Bill 754 was signed into law by Virginia Governor Glenn Youngkin on March 24, 2025, and took effect on July 1, 2025.
 The Bill introduces important changes to the Virginia Consumer Protection Act (VCPA), strengthening privacy protections for Virginians by requiring businesses to obtain opt-in consent before collecting, using, or sharing their sensitive reproductive and sexual health information.

 The VCPA, distinct from the Virginia Consumer Data Protection Act (VCDPA), is a broad consumer protection law aimed at preventing deceptive, fraudulent, and harmful business practices across various industries.
 While the two laws serve different purposes, SB 754 brings the VCPA closer to the VCDPA by borrowing its strong consent standards.